Category: Areas

 • Double-bagged or wrapped in polythene with proper labelling,

-• Disposed of at a licensed site local to Chesterfield and equipped to manage asbestos safely.
+• Disposed of at a licensed site local to Alderwasley and equipped to manage asbestos safely.

-Step-by-Step: How to Find a Licensed Asbestos Disposal Site Near Chesterfield
+Step-by-Step: How to Find a Licensed Asbestos Disposal Site Near Alton

 You can also use the UK government's official search tool.
 Find a local asbestos disposal site on GOV.UK